-CellMiner™ is a web application generated by the Genomics & Bioinformatics Group, LMP, CCR, NCI that facilitates systems biology through the retrieval and integration of the molecular and pharmacological data sets for the NCI-60 cell lines.
+CellMiner™is generated by the Genomic and Pharmacology Facilit, DTB, CCR, NCI, NIH.
+It is a database and query tool designed for the cancer research community to facilitate integration and study of molecular and pharmacological data for the NCI-60 cancerous cell lines.
 The NCI-60, a panel of 60 diverse human cancer cell lines used by the Developmental Therapeutics Program of the U.S. National Cancer Institute to screen over 100,000 chemical compounds and natural products (since 1990).

 Subsequent builds will include additional molecular data sets and integrative capabilities.

 How to find the information you need in CellMiner using the above tabs

 - NCI-60 Analysis Tools tab to access automation of several commonly done analyses (Reinhold, Cancer Res, 2012).